Which are the healthiest takeaway foods?

 Better ways to eat takeaway

-Cindy suggests looking for healthier cooking methods such as grilled, steamed, braised or fresh, and looking for ways to include more vegetables.
+Cindy suggests looking for dishes cooked with healthier methods such as grilled, steamed, braised or fresh.

 Avoid overeating by dishing out your takeaway meals on to plates for each person and storing the rest in a container for leftovers.